-- With Mini Sessions, you can win over clients who could opt in for regular sessions afterwards.
+- With Mini Sessions, you can win over clients who could opt in for regular sessions afterward.
 From a marketing point of view, it costs you less to win over a client by attracting them with introductory shoots.

-You can generate lots of revenue with mini-sessions.
+You can generate lots of revenue with mini-sessions

-Yet, it’s clear that the crisis made many folk more cautious about spending on anything non-essential.
+Yet, it’s clear that the crisis made many folks more cautious about spending on anything non-essential.
 In practice, this means the average person will think twice about spending 1000 EUR for a large-scale photo session.
 300 EUR is a different story, however.

-Why is it worth offering personal photo shoots?
+Why offering personal photo shoots is worthwhile

-You’re already doing better financially, but were not done yet.
+You’re already doing better financially but were not done yet.
 Instead of two large shoots, you have ten mini-shoots.
 This translates to ten customers who know you and have entrusted you.
 This also means that you now have ten potential candidates for regular shoots in the future, who will also spread the word of mouth for you.
 Word of mouth, which is currently invaluable - you know that.

 In the first year, you invest in decorations and props for about three backgrounds.
 In the next, you’ll go for two more.
 This one-time effort pays off for years.
-Later on you only need to buy small additions since you already have lots to work with, from which you can build new, harmonious scenery.
+Later on, you only need to buy small additions since you already have lots to work with, from which you can build new, harmonious scenery.